Hamburg, New York: Primary and secondary schools

 The town of Hamburg is home to the Frontier Central School District, which is its primary public school district.
 The district serves students living outside of the village of Hamburg along the lake shore of the town, and is an independent public entity.
 Frontier was created in the 1950s, combining the Amsdell, Athol Springs, Big Tree, Blasdell, Lake View (Pinehurst), Shaleton, Wanakah (Cloverbank), and Woodlawn school districts dating to the 19th century.
 The district's offices are located at the Frontier Educational Center in Wanakah.
 The district serves over 4,500 students with its Big Tree, Blasdell, Cloverbank, and Pinehurst elementary schools, Frontier Middle School, and Frontier High School.
 In 2009, Big Tree Elementary School was recognized as a Blue Ribbon School.
 In 2020, Buffalo Business First ranked Frontier as the fifteenth-best performing school district in the Western New York region.
-Other districts serve Hamburg along the town's boundaries, including the Hamburg (village), West Seneca and Orchard Park central school districts.
+Other districts serve Hamburg along the town's boundaries, including the Hamburg, West Seneca and Orchard Park central school districts.

 The Hamburg Central School District mainly serves students living within the village of Hamburg, but also serves students living in areas adjacent to it.
 Both Frontier and Hamburg Central are members of the Erie 1 Board of Cooperative Educational Services system.
 The Hamburg, West Seneca and Orchard Park central school districts serve the village and small portions of the town.